 The vast majority of investors do not even come close to doing enough due diligence into the companies that they invest in.
-Most people just want to find a company that seems to make sense, and should increase in value because the underlying industry (at least in their mind) is "up-and-coming."
+Most people just want to find a company that seems to make sense and should increase in value because the underlying industry (at least in their mind) is presumably up-and-coming.

-For example, electric cars will become a bigger deal soon, so people might assume that investing in an electric car stock is a good idea.
-Unfortunately, to be a good investor takes a lot more than the simplified, surface considerations and shallow logic.
+For example, electric cars are becoming more popular, so people might assume that investing in an electric car stock is a good idea.
+Unfortunately, being a good investor takes a lot more than the simplified, surface considerations.

 Ideally, you will not be committing too many of these common errors.
-However, the fact of the matter is that the majority of investors, in most cases, will continually fall back to making some of the mistakes which we've discussed in the article above.
+However, the fact of the matter is that the majority of investors will make some of the mistakes which we've discussed in the article above.

-Luckily, you can use your losses and mistakes to learn how to avoid them next time.
+Luckily, you can channel your inner teenager and learn from your mistakes.
 In fact, most people learn more from their losses than they do from their gains.

-Given enough time, and a sufficient number of bad trades, you will be in a much superior (and more profitable) situation.
+Given enough time, and a sufficient number of trades, you will be in a better and (hopefully) more profitable situation.
 Ideally, you will phase out the common mistakes quickly enough that you still have a big part of your portfolio left on the other side.
-Then, with your newfound 'enhanced' wisdom, you should be able to start gathering some profits!
+Then, with your newfound wisdom, you should be able to start gathering some profits.